TinyCircuits/TinyTV-site/docs/TinyTV-DIY-Kit/TinyTV-FAQ.md

 The remote will work around 12-16 inches away from the TV - this can change depending on the thickness of the TV enclosure and the amount of paint layered on the TV.

 * Make sure the battery is fully seated in the battery holder.
 You can check that the remote is working by pressing one of the six white buttons while looking at the bottom of the remote.
 A red LED on the bottom of the board will flicker when a button is pressed.
-You can test that the IR Receiver inside the TV is working by using any other IR Remote with the IR settings menu on the TinyTV (to get to the settings menu, turn the TV off with the power switch and while holding the top right TV button, turn the TV back on). <a href="https://learn.tinycircuits.com/Kits/TinyTV-Tutorial/" target="_blank" alt="TinyTV settings menu tutorial">**Check out the full settings tutorial for more information.**</a>
+You can test that the IR Receiver inside the TV is working by using any other IR Remote with the IR settings menu on the TinyTV (to get to the settings menu, turn the TV off with the power switch and while holding the top right TV button, turn the TV back on). <a href="../TinyTV-Tutorial/" alt="TinyTV settings menu tutorial">**Check out the full settings tutorial for more information.**</a>

 ---
 ### TV Buttons